 The university's Title IX and Student Conduct disciplinary process includes a prompt, fair, and impartial investigation and resolution process.
 The process will be conducted in a manner that is consistent with the institution's policy and that is transparent to the complainant and respondent.
-This process addresses reports of gender based violence that occurred when the alleged offender is a Virginia Tech Student.
+This process addresses reports of gender based violence that occurred when the alleged offender is a Virginia Tech student.
+There is no statute of limitations on reports, and investigations may proceed if the respondent is enrolled in school or when no longer than one year has passed since they were last enrolled.